DavidMarchant/record-job-energy/README.md

 -d/--directory=PATH
   The directory to use as the top level of the data store.
   Default is script_directory/record-job-energy-data
+--entirenodes
+  Process energy readings so that each node's entire energy consumption over the period is reported.
+The default behaviour is to divide by the portion of the node's cores that are used by the task.
+This option is suited for `--exclusive` Slurm use and when an average is not desired.
 --help
   Displays a help string and exits.